ninjaframework/ninja/ninja-core/src/site/markdown/documentation/configuration_and_modes.md

 That way you can manage a production configuration separately from your project.
 You may want to do this for instance when your server secret should only be available to a certain set of people and not the world.
-Or if your cloud hoster uses a completely different configuration from prod,test or dev.
+Or if your cloud hoster uses a completely different configuration from prod, test or dev.

 Ninja tries to load the file specified in <code>ninja.external.configuration</code> from several locations: